veronicaguerrini/BFQzip/README.md

 ```

 An additional feature to compress further the quality scores is the possibility of reducing their alphabet size.
-By using BFQzip, one can choose to apply the Illumina 8-level binning simply by compiling with B=1.
+By using BFQzip, one can choose to apply the Illumina 8-level binning in addition to any of the stategy above.
+Simply compile by setting B=1.

 ```sh
 make clean